Car Buying Guide for Tennessee (2026)

 What is the sales tax on cars in Tennessee?

 Tennessee has a 7% state sales tax on vehicle purchases.
 Local county and city taxes may apply on top of this, so your total rate depends on where you register the vehicle.
+On a $40,000 car, the state sales tax alone would be $2,800.

 Are there dealer doc fee limits in Tennessee?